-The objective is to achieve greater results or to take advantage of the therapeutic benefits of water.
+The objective is to make moving harder while enjoying the therapeutic benefits of water.

 Zumba Gold Toning

-Even though they’re different disciplines, both have had the honor of being the chosen exercises of in gyms and academies.
+Even though they’re different disciplines, both Zumba and Crossfit have had the honor of being the chosen exercises of many gyms.

 Both exercises can:

 - Increase happiness by releasing endorphins.

 - Tone the body.

 Many people chose to do a routine that combines both exercises (for example, twice a week each).
 Zumba is more aerobic and recreational, while CrossFit serves to gain muscle and increase endurance.

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.